Juniper/terraform-provider-mist/docs/resources/site_setting.md

 subcategory: "Site"
 description: |-
   This resource manages the Site Settings.
-  The Site Settings can used to customize the Site configuration and assign Site Variables (Sites Variables can be reused in configuration templates)
+  The Site Settings can be used to customize the Site configuration and assign Site Variables (Sites Variables can be reused in configuration templates)
   ~> When using the Mist APIs, all the switch settings defined at the site level are stored under the site settings with all the rest of the site configuration (/api/v1/sites/{site_id}/setting Mist API Endpoint).
 To simplify this resource, all the site level switches related settings are moved into the mist_site_networktemplate resource
   !> Only ONE mist_site_setting resource can be configured per site.
 If multiple ones are configured, only the last one defined we be succesfully deployed to Mist
 ---